Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 Organizations Authorized by Special Laws Arising Under Civil Code Article 34: Private School and Social Welfare Corporations are eligible for SPIPC status.
 Religious and Medical Corporations are not.

-Contributions of individuals to SPIPCs are deductible up to 40 percent of their annual income beyond a base of 2,000 yen.
-The contributions of corporations are deductible up to a limit (1.25 percent of income plus 0.125 percent of paid-in capital).
-In addition, bequests to SPIPCs are deductible from inheritance taxes.
+Contributions of individuals to SPIPCs are deductible up to 40 percent of their annual income beyond a base of 2,000 yen (approximately $20).
+In addition, if contributions are made to Public Interest Associations and Foundations that satisfy certain criteria, donors can choose between deductions from their own income and deductions from the income tax.
+The contributions of corporations are deductible up to a limit (half of the total of 6.25 percent of income plus 0.375 percent of paid-in capital).
+In addition, bequests to SPIPCs are deductible from inheritance tax.

 2. Organizations Eligible to Receive “Designated Contributions”